NaldoHoracio/naldohoracio/README.md

 * Python for Machine Learning and Deep Learning: Scikit-learn, Tensor Flow, Keras and PyTorch.

 ## 🗣️ Know Languages
-🇧🇷 Portuguese (Native) | 🇺🇸 English (Intermediate)
+🇧🇷 Portuguese (Native) | <!-- 🇺🇸 English (Intermediate) !-->

 ## 💬 Contact Me by:
 - ✉️ Contact: edvonaldohoracio@gmail.com
 - 🌐 Linkedin: [Edvonaldo Horácio](https://www.linkedin.com/in/edvonaldo-hor%C3%A1cio/)
 - 😄 Pronouns: He/Him
-- 📚 I’m currently improving my skills in IA and Data Science using Python and R languages.
+- 📚 I’m currently improving my skills in IA (Machine Learning and Deep Learning) and Data Science using Python and R languages.

 I like to always be learning new things and reviewing old ones, in addition to knowing that solid knowledge is built collaboratively.
+In free time I like of reading, listening music (christian song, rock and MPB), talking, exercising and watching movies.